LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for tutorial

-[Blog](https://dev.to/lisahjung/beginner-s-guide-to-understanding-the-relevance-of-your-search-with-elasticsearch-and-kibana-29n6)on understanding the relevance of your search with Elasticsearch and Kibana
+[Blog](https://dev.to/lisahjung/beginner-s-guide-to-understanding-the-relevance-of-your-search-with-elasticsearch-and-kibana-29n6) on understanding the relevance of your search with Elasticsearch and Kibana

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/) Want to attend live workshops?
 Join the Elastic America Virtual Chapter to get the deets!